tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 ## Pattern 3: Abundant code samples {#abundant_code_examples}

-More than anything else, developers love [code examples](docapis_doc_code_samples.html).
+More than anything else, developers love [code examples](docapis_doc_code_samples.html), and the abundance of syntax-highlighted, properly formatted code samples on API doc sites constitutes a design pattern.
 Usually the more code you can add to your documentation, the better.
 Here's an example from Evernote's API:

 <a href="https://dev.evernote.com/doc/articles/note-sharing.php" class="noExtIcon"><img src="images/evernotecodesamples.png" alt="Evernote code examples" /></a>